 Direct-to-consumer genetic testing can provide interesting information about your health, traits, and ancestry.
-However, the results may not be as clear-cut as many people assume.
+However, the results may not be clear-cut.
 Companies that provide these tests often tell their customers that the results are for information, education, and research purposes only—they are not meant to diagnose, prevent, or treat any disease or health condition.
 It is useful to keep this distinction in mind when interpreting your own test results.

 Health and disease risk

-The results of these genetic tests provide information about your chance of developing certain diseases and the likelihood that you have particular traits (such as dimples or lactose intolerance).
-These results are usually based on an analysis of one or more genetic variations that are known or suspected to be associated with the disease or trait.
+The results of these genetic tests provide information about your chance of developing certain diseases (such as celiac disease or Parkinson's disease) and the likelihood that you have particular traits (such as dimples or lactose intolerance).
+These tests may also provide information about how a person may respond to certain drugs (pharmacogenomics).
+Test results are usually based on an analysis of one or more genetic variations that are known or suspected to be associated with the disease or trait.
+Direct-to-consumer genetic tests do not look at all genetic variants associated with diseases or traits.

 The results of tests to predict disease risk do not provide a “yes or no” answer about whether a person will develop a given disease.
 Other factors, including genetic variations that were not tested, environmental factors, and lifestyle choices (such as diet and exercise) also contribute to disease risk in ways that may not be fully understood.
 Therefore, a result showing an increased risk does not mean you will definitely develop the disease, and a result showing a reduced risk does not mean you will never develop the disease.